OnionBrowser/OnionBrowser/README.md

   requests over SSL where supported, including setting the secure bit on received cookies and auto-detection of redirection loops

+- HTTP Strict Transport Security (RFC6797) implementation (in addition to WebKit's mystery built-in one) with Chromium's large preload list

 - Integrated URL blocker with a small included ruleset of behavior-tracking advertising, analytics, and social networking widgets (this list is intended for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking